 - Serve children whose lives have been affected by the disease

 PRASAD Chikitsa social workers, volunteers and doctors hold awareness talks in the villages for women, students, and high-risk groups, such as factory workers or rickshaw and truck drivers.
-Nearly 100,000 people have been reached through PRASAD’s awareness and education program.
+Over 100,000 people have been reached through PRASAD’s awareness and education program.

 HIV Testing and Counseling

 PRASAD Chikitsa’s Family Health Center (FHC) provides HIV testing and counseling for the children and adults in PRASAD’s service area.
 Each year, PRASAD provides nearly 5,000 counseling sessions.
 The Indian government has recognized the FHC as an Integrated Counseling and Testing Centre under Public/Private Partnership.